lynchaj/nhyodyne/Z80CTCDART2/ReadMe.md

 J2 TTL Level Serial Ports Power, connect 1-2 for Port A Power, connect 3-4 for Port B Power, default is none

+P4 connect 1-2 for system timer 2, none for no system timer, default is 1-2.

-P10 connect 1-2 for system timer, none for no system timer, default is 1-2
+P10 connect 1-2 for system timer 3, none for no system timer, default is 1-2

 # Notes

-There is a problem with the bus transceiver logic and there is a patch to fix it.
-The IO port decoder/data_dir design does not share a common 16 byte IO address space as planned.
-The fix has been tested on Z80 CTCDART V2 and Z80 DUALPIO V2 boards and works just as intended using only 8 IO port addresses with no interference.
-Both CTCDART and DUALPIO boards have this problem.
+There is a problem with the bus transceiver logic and a patch to fix it.
+The IO port decoder/data_dir design for CTCDART & DUALPIO does not share a common 16 byte IO address space as planned.
+The fix has been tested on Z80 CTCDART V2 and Z80 DUALPIO V2 boards and works as intended using only 8 IO port addresses with no interference.
+Both CTCDART and DUALPIO boards have this problem and need the patch.

 It is an easy patch to make.
 No trace cuts and just one jumper on copper side and another on the component side.
 The fix is optional because the board works fine unmodified but requires an entire 16 byte block to not interfere with another board.
-For example, $B0-$BF or $A0-AF unmodified or $B0-B7 or $A8-AF modified.
+For example, $B0-$BF & $A0-AF unmodified or $B0-B7 & $B8-BF modified.

 Placing the CTCDART at $B0-$B7 and DUALPIO at $B8-$BF and they coexist peaceably.
 TIMER/C runs no problem as does 2PIOTST generates the right responses.
 No more annoying interference between the two boards.